marrialynch/ComputerSystems_Project1_Kernel/Project 2/README.md

 ### - semSignal()
 To awaken a thread in semaphore's buffer, increase the available space counter, and check if space number is valid.

+## Test

+## Free of deadlock and starvation

+## Turnaround Time and Response Time

+Suppose the crossing time for 1 customer from A to B or B to A is always 1 second.

+When we permit at most 6 customers on the stairs and at most 10 customers of the same direction on a batch,

+ >The average Turnaroud time for 20 customers is 2.251068 seconds

+ >The average Response time for 20 customers is 1.250492 seconds

+ >The average Turnaroud time for 200 customers is 14.829678 seconds

+ >The average Response time for 200 customers is 13.829169 seconds

+ >The average Turnaroud time for 2000 customers is 143.287271 seconds

+ >The average Response time for 2000 customers is 142.286729 seconds

+It's not “efficient” when we have 2000 customers, we can adjust the value of maxStairs and maxBatch.

+When we permit at most 10 customers on the stairs and at most 100 customers of the same direction on a batch,

+ >The average Turnaroud time for 2000 customers is 91.460500 seconds

+ >The average Response time for 2000 customers is 90.459962 seconds

+## How to compile, run and test the code

+You can compile and run the code by running `make` in the terminal.
+There will be two output files `output1.txt` and `output2.txt` generated in the folder after the program ends.

+To test the code, you can change the value of the flowwing variables defined at the start of the `stairs.c` file:

+`tNum`: the maximum number of customers/threads in the system to test `maxStairs`: how many customers can be on the stairs at the same time `maxBatch`: how many customers of the same direction can be on a batch

 ## Contributions
 ---